NBA Trade Rumors: A Christmas Wish List For All 30 NBA Teams [Opinion]

 Charlotte Hornets: The Hornets begin this season with high hopes but their logjam in the backcourt leaves them with too many shooters and not enough in the post.
 It’s time they decided what to do with Marvin Williams.
 The Hornets are in desperate need of a rebounder to take the pressure off Dwight Howard.
 A move for Nikola Mirotic of the Bulls would be a perfect fit.

 Chicago Bulls: The Bulls are dealing with too many injuries, locker room issues, and an identity crisis.
-The season debut by Zach LaVine will not be enough to save the season but it will be a start for next year.
+The season debut by Zach LaVine will not be enough to save the season, but it will be a start for next year.
 What the Bulls must do is find a quality starting center.
 Robin Lopez is not the answer and maybe a move for Jahlil Okafor will suit them best.

 Cleveland Cavaliers: In the beginning of the season, Kevin Love would have been the name to place here.
 But, he has played well in his new role.
 The issues are players like J.R.
 Smith, Iman Shumpert, and Derrick Rose.
-The Cavs have their sights on Greg Monroe but the smart move will be to bring in Tyson Chandler and move Love back to power forward.
+The Cavs have their sights on Greg Monroe, but the smart move will be to bring in Tyson Chandler and move Love back to power forward.

-Detroit Pistons: The Pistons, much like the Hornets are in need of a rebounder.
-A player like Julius Randle would bold well for them as they prepare to chase down the Cavs and Celtics for top honors in the East.
+Detroit Pistons: The Pistons, much like the Hornets, are in need of a rebounder.
+A player like Julius Randle would bode well for them as they prepare to chase down the Cavs and Celtics for top honors in the East.

 Indiana Pacers: The Pacers are one of those teams that seems to do everything well but just not good enough to get over that hump.
 Their main area of concern is either moving Thaddeus Young or Al Jefferson for better reserves who can rebound.